 Learn more about LODES by choosing one of the links below.

 LEHD Origin-Destination Employment Statistics (LODES)

 LEHD Origin-Destination Employment Statistics (LODES) used by OnTheMap are available for download below.
-Version 7 of LODES was enumerated by 2010 census blocks.
-Previous versions of LODES were enumerated with 2000 census blocks.
+Version 8 of LODES was enumerated by 2020 census blocks.
+Previous versions of LODES were enumerated with 2010 census blocks (LODES7) or 2000 census blocks (LODES5).

-To browse the LODES data files in their directory structure or to access them with a FTP program (must be able to access HTTP), go to http://lehd.ces.census.gov/data/lodes/.
+To browse the LODES data files in their directory structure or to access them with a FTP program (must be able to access HTTP), go to lehd.ces.census.gov/data/lodes/.